JuliaArrays/StaticArrays.jl/README.md

 variety of other operations.

 Finally, since `StaticArrays <: DenseArray`, many methods such as `sqrtm`, `eig`, `chol`, and more are already defined in `Base`.
+Fast, specialized methods for `det`, `inv`, `eig` and `chol` are provided for square matrices up to 3×3.
-Conversion to pointers let us interact with LAPACK and similar C/Fortran libraries through the existing `StridedArray` interface.
+Meanwhile, conversion to pointers let us interact with LAPACK and similar C/Fortran libraries through the existing `StridedArray` interface.
 In some instances mutable `StaticArray`s (`MVector` or `MMatrix`) will be returned, while in other cases the definitions fall back to `Array`.
-This approach gives us maximal versatility while retaining the ability to implement fast specializations in the future.
+This approach gives us maximal versatility now while retaining the ability to implement more fast specializations in the future.

 ## Details
 ### Indexing